mikemerin/JumpMasterLeaderboard/README.md

 * Leaderboard not as compact, semantic-ui-react selectable bug on their end
 * popup scrolls on fixed datacontainer, may need to use hideOnScroll

+important:

+CWRP handles the re-rendering so:

+for runs: this.setState({ username: "N/A" })

+this triggers CWRP and allows the re-rendering of the component in and out, including in App.js